 Use the Audit Trail Manage Columns Window to select the columns to view at the bottom of the Audit Trail Window.
+This window is only available if the LabChip GxP option is installed with the LabChip GX Reviewer software.

 To open the Audit Trail Manage Columns Window, click the Green Arrow button next to the Event Category text box in the Audit Trail Window.